Authorities: Hate against Taiwanese led to church attack

 LAGUNA WOODS, Calif.
-(AP) — A gunman in deadly attack at California church was Chinese immigrant motivated by hate for Taiwanese people, authorities said.
+(AP) — A gunman in a deadly attack at a Southern California church was a Chinese immigrant motivated by hate for Taiwanese people, authorities said.

-Orange County Sheriff Don Barnes said the motive of the shooting was a grievance between the shooter, identified as a Chinese immigrant, and the Taiwanese community.
+Orange County Sheriff Don Barnes said the motive of the shooting was a grievance between the shooter, identified as a Chinese immigrant and U.S. citizen, and the Taiwanese community.
 China claims Taiwan is a part of its national territory and has not ruled out force to bring the island under its rule.

+The suspect was identified as David Chou, 68, of Las Vegas.
+He been booked on one count of murder and five counts of attempted murder and is being held on $1 million bail.

+Chou is expected to appear in state court Tuesday and it was not immediately clear whether he had an attorney who could speak on his behalf.
+A federal hate crimes investigation is also ongoing.

+Chou's family was among many that were apparently forcibly removed from China to Taiwan sometime after 1948, Orange County District Attorney Todd Spitzer said.
+Chou's hatred toward the island, documented in hand-written notes that authorities found, seems like it began when he felt he wasn't treated well while living there.

-Barnes said the suspect drove to the Orange County church, where he was not a regular attendee, secured the doors and started shooting.
-The gunman had placed 4 Molotov cocktail-like devices inside the church, the sheriff said.
+Barnes, the sheriff, said Chou drove from Las Vegas to the Orange County church, where he was not a regular attendee, secured the doors with chains, super glue and nails and started shooting.
+The gunman had placed four Molotov cocktail-like devices inside the church.

+Barnes said Cheng, a sports medicine doctor who is survived by a wife and two children, heroically charged at the shooter and attempted to disarm him, allowing others to intervene.
+Cheng probably saved the lives “of upwards of dozens of people,” the sheriff said.

 “I knew someone was shooting," he said.
 “I was very, very scared.
 I ran out the kitchen door to call 911. ”

+Samuel Nganga, a member of Geneva and a caretaker for the church, said he was starting to clean up in the kitchen when he heard the shots.
+He and others crawled out on their hands and knees to escape.

 Four of the five people wounded suffered critical gunshot injuries.
-Orange County Fire Authority official Michael Contreras said two of the wounded were in good condition, two were in stable condition and the status of the fifth patient was undetermined.
+Authorities on Monday said two of the wounded were in good condition, two were in stable condition and the status of the fifth patient was undetermined.

-“I will tell you that evil was in that church yesterday,” Spitzer said.

-There is a lot of evidence that the suspect “had an absolute bias against the Taiwanese people, its country, as a Chinese or mainland national," Spitzer said.

 Chen said a group of about 40 congregants had gathered in the fellowship hall for a luncheon after a morning service to welcome their former Pastor Billy Chang, a beloved and respected community member who had served the church for 20 years.
 Chang moved back to Taiwan two years ago.
 This was his first time back stateside, Chen said.

-Orange County Undersheriff Jeff Hallock praised the parishioners' quick work to detain the gunman.

-“That group of churchgoers displayed what we believe is exceptional heroism and bravery in intervening to stop the suspect.
-They undoubtedly prevented additional injuries and fatalities,” Hallock said.
-“I think it’s safe to say that had people not intervened, it could have been much worse.”

-The shooting came a day after an 18-year-old man shot and killed 10 people at a supermarket in Buffalo, New York.

-As news of the shooting broke on the heels of the racist rampage in Buffalo — where the white gunman allegedly targeted a supermarket in a predominantly Black neighborhood — fear spread that the Taiwanese congregation had also been targets of a hate crime.
+The shooting came a day after an 18-year-old man shot and killed 10 people at a supermarket in Buffalo, New York in a racist rampage where the white gunman allegedly targeted a supermarket in a predominantly Black neighborhood.

 Those wounded by gunshots included four Asian men, ages 66, 75, 82 and 92, and an 86-year-old Asian woman, the sheriff’s department said.